 With video enabled, make sure you turn background blur on as no-one is interested in seeing your immediate surroundings.
-At the Ignite 2019 conference, Microsoft discussed the ability to replace background blur with customized background images and there’s been a number of screenshot examples circulated in Twitter over the last week.
-However, the feature isn’t yet available in a shipping version of Teams, even if it might cheer people up if they could select a custom background to use in their Teams meetings (Figure 1).
+At the Ignite 2019 conference, Microsoft discussed the ability to replace background blur with customized background images.
+The feature is now available, including the ability to upload and use custom images for meeting backgrounds.
+(Figure 1).

 Other points of Teams meeting etiquette include: